1,613 New York Readers on Civic Participation and Early Voting in 2020

 “The wait was two hours.
 Everyone was calm and polite, but I somehow got stuck in line behind a guy who: stepped off of line to pee behind a dumpster (even though a poll worker said he could use the bathroom inside the polling place); when offered free snacks by two young women volunteers, took two; exaggerated (by an extra 45 minutes) when a woman who was considering getting on line inquired how long we’d been waiting; asked a poll worker for an ‘I Voted’ sticker before we were even inside.”

-“I live in a suburb of Albany, NY and I waited in line for about 30 minutes.
+“I live in a suburb of Albany, NY, and I waited in line for about 30 minutes.
 There were a lot of people!
 The line moved quickly and everyone was happy to be there.
 Lots of enthusiasm.”

 “Double masked up, but poll workers were not wearing masks.
 Plexiglass was up when signing in BUT stupidly voting machines were right next to one another.
 Rural Texas … what can I say!”

 “I voted in Brooklyn (Williamsburg) at one of the early voting days and the process was extremely seamless.
-I arrived around 4pm, waited in line outside for less than 10 minutes (amid a six-foot spaced out line), then once inside the process was running extremely smoothly.
+I arrived around 4 p.m., waited in line outside for less than ten minutes (amid a six-foot spaced-out line), then once inside the process was running extremely smoothly.
 All and all I was in and out with my Biden/Harris vote cast in less than 20 minutes.”

 “I voted at one of only five early polling places in Indianapolis on 10/26/2020.
 It took two and a half hours from the time I got in line until I dropped my ballot in the box.”